Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 # Game Communication Protocol

-_Group 1 : GameChangers – DHI2V.So_ - Project Server and Client
+_Group 1: GameChangers – DHI2V.So_ - Project Server and Client

 ---

-The portocol described below contains a list of events clients should be able to intercept (server events), and emit (client events) in order to communicate the logic of the game in a correct manner.
+The protocol described below contains a list of events clients should be able to intercept (server events) and emit (client events) to communicate the logic of the game in a correct manner.

 ## Server Events